Frequently Asked Questions

 If you need to cancel your order for any reason, please reach out to us via email at email@example.com or live chat with your order number.
 Once an order has been fulfilled, we are unable to cancel the order.

 Unfortunately we do not offer the option to pick your own delivery date.
 Orders are typically processed and shipped within one business day.
 Most orders placed Wednesday after 1pm will ship the following Monday, unless weekend delivery is available in the delivery area.
 Delivery is estimated 1-2 days after the package ships from our facility.
-You will be provided with a tracking number once the package ships.
+Once your package ships, we will email you with a tracking number so you can track your order along it's way.

 If for any reason you need an order shipped at a later date, please reach out to us with your order number and desired shipping date via email at firstname.lastname@example.org and we will do our best to accommodate your request.
 Please note that once a package is marked as fulfilled, we are unable to adjust the delivery date.